wchasroth/Alfred/README.md

 Alfred is my personal collection of 'helper' PHP classes.
 (The name is taken, of course, from Batman's butler 'Alfred'.)

-There's nothing particular special about this set of classes, they are just things I find I keep doing over and over again, and thus deserve to be in their own package.
+There's nothing particularly special about this set of classes, they are just things I find I keep doing over and over again, and thus deserve to be in their own package.